On certain extensions of vector bundles in p-adic geometry: Semistable vector bundles arising from extensions

 We thus find a presentation

 thereby deducing the desired statements by Proposition \ref{quotient diamond by an action of a profinite group} and Proposition \ref{moduli of bundle maps fund facts}. \end{proof}

 \begin{remark} The above argument is largely inspired by the proof of \cite[Proposition 3.3.2]{Arizona_extvb}.
-It is also presented by Hansen in the workshop for the geometrization of the local Langlands program held at McGill in 2019. \end{remark}
+It is also presented by Hansen at the Montreal workshop for the geometrization of the local Langlands program held in 2019.